|

 BCE) Upper Paleolithic (40,000-8,000

-- 2,000 BCE) Bronze Age (Europe: c.3000 BCE - 1200 BCE) Noted for its metallurgy, including exquisite early bronze, gold and silver metalwork, and ceramics.
+Period Neolithic Period Bronze Age (Europe: c.3000 BCE - 1200 BCE) Noted for its metallurgy, including exquisite early bronze, gold and silver metalwork, and ceramics.
 The first Near East civilizations (Minoan, Mycenean) appear.
 Trade flourishes around the Mediterranean, leading to exchange of artistic techniques and materials.
 Celtic Metalwork also inspires.
 Iron Age (Europe: c.1500 BCE - 200 BCE) Greek civilization flourishes on mainland Greece.
 From about 400 BCE - as Greek art begins to dazzle - we leave prehistory and enter great era of Classical Antiquity characterized by Greek sculpture and Greek Pottery and the more sobre style of Roman art.
 Early Chinese Pottery also flourished, as did the art of India.
 Preliminary investigation by paleontologists of the age of a particular stone artifact or rock begins with a thorough examination of the location-site together with a study of the geological record.
 In order to confirm that the object is contemporaneous with the soil or sedimentary deposit in which it was found, and not a later intrusive burial in an older deposit, comparisons with other fossils, rocks and rock strata are made to establish the site's biostratigraphy.
 Once contemporaneity has been established the age of the object can be assessed, sometimes quite precisely, using techniques of "absolute" or chronological dating.
 A major type of absolute dating is radiometric dating.
 This relies on the fact that a number of radioactive isotopes (like uranium) are known to decay into daughter products at a known constant rate.
 Probably the best known example of radiometric testing of living organisms, that may have been found at the site, is carbon-14 (radiocarbon) dating, which relies on Carbon-14 absorption.
+A newer form used by Dr. Pike at the caves of El Castillo and Altamira is known as Uranium/Thorium dating.
 More recent isochron radiometric dating methods avoid the problems which can potentially result during radiometric testing.
 Another form is potassium-argon radiometric testing which compares the proportion of potassium to argon in volcanic rock.
 Thermion mass spectrometry can be used to improve results of uranium-decay dating methods.
 Another type of prehistoric dating method is thermoluminescence (like quartzite, flint), designed to stimulate volcanic rocks into releasing electrons from their energy 'pockets'.
 While regular thermoluminescence (TL) uses heat as a source of stimulation, Optically Stimulated Luminescence (OSL) uses laser light.
-Other dating methods include: the Uranium Fission-Track method, Obsidian Hydration Dating, Amino Acid Racemization, Cation Ratio Dating, Patination Dating, Electron Spin Resonance and Cosmic-ray Exposure Dating. |
+Other dating methods include: the Uranium Fission-Track method, Obsidian Hydration Dating, Amino Acid Racemization, Patination Dating, Electron Spin Resonance and Cosmic-ray Exposure Dating. |

-For the origins of painting and sculpture, see: Art Encyclopedia.
-ENCYCLOPEDIA OF ART |
+For the origins of painting and sculpture, see: Homepage.
+ENCYCLOPEDIA OF STONE AGE ART |